CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/yuan-2021116038/index.md

 - article-journal
 publication: "in *Signal Processing: Image Communication* [SCI, JCR Q2]"
 doi: https://doi.org/10.1016/j.image.2020.116038
-abstract: This paper proposes a novel Gauss–Jordan elimination-based image tampering detection and self-recovery scheme, aiming at dealing with the problem of malicious tampering on digital images.
+abstract: <div class="justify-align">This paper proposes a novel Gauss–Jordan elimination-based image tampering detection and self-recovery scheme, aiming at dealing with the problem of malicious tampering on digital images.
 To deal with the copy–move tampering which is challenging because the tampered region may contain the watermark information, we propose the